-But people tell us even just having these conversations will have a positive impact on your factory workers’ employee morale.
+But people tell us even just having these conversations will have a positive impact on your shop floor workers’ happiness.

 “We want to have an open conversation about how we can make everyone feel better about entering and exiting our workplace”.

 Predictor of business performance

 Interested in our simple way to get Employee Feedback in factories?
-Test 1 Celpax device for free.

 Hej!
 I’m Rebecca.
 Co-owner at Celpax, a for-profit company where we believe that a great workplace is everyone’s job.
 I might appear in our chat, or say aloha on Twitter and we’ll talk about happy factory workers?